nirucon/alpi/README.md

 # alpi

-Post-install scripts for **vanilla Arch Linux** that set up my suckless-based desktop (dwm, st, dmenu, slock, slstatus), look & feel, apps, and a few safe optimizations.
+Post-install scripts for **vanilla Arch Linux** that set up my suckless-based desktop (dwm, st, dmenu, slock, slstatus or custom status bar), look & feel, apps, and a few safe optimizations.
 **Made for my own taste and workflow.
 No guarantees.
 Use at your own risk.**

 > **Disclaimer**